SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 difficulty and the acrobatics roll is added to the complementary skill.
 The acrobatics attempt and the climb/jump or running try must be done on the same turn, incurring a multi-action penalty.

 Instead of adding a modiﬁer to the running or swim difficulty for particularly challenging obstacle courses, the gamemaster may have the hero make an acrobatics roll in addition to a running or swim roll.

 Acrobatics can make a character appear more intimidating.
-The player may add one-half of the difference (rounded up) between the
+The player may add one-half of the difference (rounded up) between the difficulty and the successful acrobatics roll to her intimidation attempt.

-Example Skill Difﬁculties

-difficulty and the successful acrobatics roll to her intimidation attempt.
 The intimidating attempt may be made on the same turn as the acrobatics roll or on the next round.

 During a fall, acrobatics may be used to reduce bodily harm.
 If the character has not already used his turn for the round, he may rely on acrobatics in an attempt to land properly.
 The character generates an